ramsar7002/flightsZoneGIS/README.md

 # 💻📱 flightsZone
 ## flightsZone website - GIS course project
-This project is a web application to view no-fly-zone area on israel this project base on publications of civil-aviation-authority of israel
+This project is a web application to view no-fly-zone area on israel

+This project base on publications of civil-aviation-authority of israel

 feel free to use it and fly safe :)